CSCfi/csc-user-guide/docs/data/sensitive-data/pre-installed_software.md

-## List of pre-installed software in Sensitive Data Desktop (SD Desktop)
+# List of pre-installed software in Sensitive Data Desktop (SD Desktop)

-All the following software will are pre-isntalled on each computing enviroment (or VM flavour).
+All the following software  are pre-installed on each computing enviroment (or VM flavour) accessible from SD Desktop.

-## Basix Linux Desktop
+# Basix Linux Desktop

 **Operating system: Centos 7 with GNOME desktop**